-Omny Studio is a powerful, multi-functional platform and we track analytics on four levels: organisation-wide, program-wide, per playlist and per clip.
+Omny Studio is a powerful, multi-functional platform and we track analytics on four levels: organisation-wide, network-wide, program-wide and finally per clip.

 The organisation-wide analytics are for users that have multiple shows, for example, a large podcast network or radio station.
 This level of analytics shows stats across every episode of every show.

 Network analytics offer the same metrics as an organisation view, of the particular programs added to that network.
 Learn more about adding programs to networks here.

 Program-wide analytics will show you stats for every piece of audio that’s inside the selected program.
 This is the view to get downloads by playlist.
 Playlist analytics is no longer broken out into its own view - learn more about the intended use of playlists here.

 Clip analytics will show you - you guessed it - the stats for that clip.

 You can change the date range for your analytics by selecting dates manually or selecting pre-set date ranges.
 (Note: analytics are always displayed in your local timezone.
 There may be some discrepancies for a date range crossing a daylight savings change)

 Each analytics section of Omny Studio is laid out in the same basic format.
 Here is a breakdown of what each part means.